-Join Ryan Kittleson for an in-depth discussion in this video Detailing around the eyes, part of Sculpting Portraits in ZBrush.
+Join Ryan Kittleson for an in-depth discussion in this video Detailing around the eyes, part of ZBrush: Sculpting Portraits.

 - Since the eyes are such a focal point for a portrait,…we're going to spend some real quality time…to make them as good as possible.…Sculpting eyes takes time.…So in order to skip some of the time-consuming work,…we're going to start with a detail in progress…and talk a little bit about what went into it.…So let's zoom in on the eyes here.…And you can see I've already got…some special detail going on here.…Throughout a person's life, the eyes really move a lot.…And they move in different directions and in different ways,…and it causes these little wrinkles to form…in a kind of crisscrossing pattern.…